 The Beginning of Holmquist + Gardiner

 Imants and Hamilton met in undergrad at the University of Washington where they were members of the same fraternity.
 Their paths diverged in law school, but came back together when Hamilton attended Seattle University for a semester and reconnected with Imants in class and during bar exam preparations.
 After passing the bar in 2006, they began work at different law firms, but continued to stay in touch.
 In 2008, their professional paths crossed again.
-Both interested in starting their own independent law firm, they put together a paper napkin plan over beers at Elysian Brewing in Capital Hill, and the rest is history.
+Both interested in starting their own independent law firm, they put together a paper napkin plan over beers at Elysian Brewing in Capitol Hill, and the rest is history.
 On December 15th, 2008, Holmquist + Gardiner was open for business.

 Seattle Proud from the Start